 Babies don’t typically show gender preference until at least their second year, according to some studies, indicating that preference later may be the result of their physiological changes, cognitive development or social pressure.

 Playing with dolls is a version of role-playing, and that’s a great thing in child development.
-Dolls are used them to create narratives while playing.
-When children do this, they’re learning to make sense of the world and helps them see things more broadly.
+Dolls are used to create narratives while playing.
+When children do this, they’re learning to make sense of the world and this kind of role-play helps them see things more broadly.

 Other research has looked at how gendered toys are approached by each sex.
 One study in the 1980s had a few dozen girls and boys (aged four to nine years) presented with toys in three sex-labeled boxes and were given six minutes to explore the objects.
 The children’s memory for information about the toys was tested one week later.
 Results show that the children tactually explored toys labeled for their own sex more than similar objects labeled for the other sex, and remembered more detailed information about own-sex than other-sex objects.
 Between ages three to five, gender is very important to children, according to an an associate professor at the University of Kentucky.
 So when children are presented with very specifically-marketed gendered toys, they pay careful attention.